thechincheachilla/TheChinCheaChilla/README.md

 ### Nice to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=TheChinCheaChilla.TheChinCheaChilla&style=flat-square&color=0088cc)

 I'm currently working as a software engineer at Seekout.
-In my free time I do silly things like powerlift, sleep, and watch Instagram reels.
+In my free time I do silly things like powerlift, sleep, and watch Instagram reels that my girlfriend (who wrote this README) sends me.

 - 🔭 I’m currently working on developing new twisty puzzles and making Minecraft MOCs out of LEGO.